bids-standard/bids-specification/specification.md

 The phase-encoding polarity (PEpolar) technique combines two or more Spin Echo EPI scans with different phase encoding directions to estimate the underlying inhomogeneity/deformation map.
 Examples of tools using this kind of images are FSL TOPUP, AFNI 3dqwarp and SPM.
 In such a case, the phase encoding direction is specified in the corresponding JSON file as one of: “i”, “j”, “k”, “i-”, “j-, “k-”.
 For these differentially phase encoded sequences, one also needs to specify the Total Readout Time defined as the time (in seconds) from the center of the first echo to the center of the last echo (aka “FSL definition” - see [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/Faq#How_do_I_know_what_phase-encode_vectors_to_put_into_my_--datain_text_file.3F) and [here](https://lcni.uoregon.edu/kb-articles/kb-0003) how to calculate it).
 For example

 {
-&nbsp;&nbsp; "PhaseEncodingDirection": "j-",
+   "PhaseEncodingDirection": "j-",
-&nbsp;&nbsp; "TotalReadoutTime": 0.095,
+   "TotalReadoutTime": 0.095,
-&nbsp;&nbsp; "IntendedFor": "func/sub-01_task-motor_bold.nii.gz"
+   "IntendedFor": "func/sub-01_task-motor_bold.nii.gz"
 }

 dir_label value can be set to arbitrary alphanumeric label ([a-zA-Z0-9]+ for example “LR” or “AP”) that can help users to distinguish between different files, but should not be used to infer any scanning parameters (such as phase encoding directions) of the corresponding sequence.
 Please rely only on the JSON file to obtain scanning parameters. _epi files can be a 3D or 4D - in the latter case all timepoints share the same scanning parameters.
 To indicate which run is intended to be used with which functional or diffusion scan the IntendedFor field in the JSON file should be used.